Oh, winter. Sometimes it seems like the bears have the right idea when they hibernate through the cold season.

-- Timing is Everything: The simple fact is, we have a lot less daylight to take advantage of in the winter.
+- Winter Fitness – Timing is Everything: The simple fact is, we have a lot less daylight to take advantage of in the winter.
 Chances are, it’s dark out when you leave the house and dark again by the time you get home from work.
-It’s simply unsafe to exercise outside in the dark.
-If at all possible, plan your workouts for midday, when it’s also the warmest.
-Or, consider investing in a gym membership for a few months, so that you can exercise without facing the cold darkness!
+It’s simply unsafe to exercise outdoors in the dark.
+If at all possible, plan your workouts for midday, when it’s the warmest.
+Or, consider investing in a gym membership for a few months, so that you can exercise without facing the cold darkness.

-- Gear Up: There are advantages to continuing your outdoor fitness regime in winter.
-Did you know that walking and running in the snow burns more calories, and getting fresh air and some sun is certainly a healthy winter habit.
-Wear neon clothing with reflective strips so that you’ll stand out against the grey winter sky.
-Dress for weather 10 degrees warmer than it is outside, since you will quickly warm up and begin to sweat once your workout gets going.
+- Gear Up – There are advantages to continuing your outdoor fitness regime in winter.
+Did you know that walking and running in the snow burns more calories?
+Not to mention that fresh air and sunshine improves mood and boosts mental wellness.
+If you do venture outside, wear neon clothing with reflective strips so that you’ll stand out against the gray winter sky.
+Dress for weather 10 degrees warmer than outside, since you will quickly warm up and begin to sweat once your workout gets going.

-- Make Modifications: We know it’s hard to stay motivated to go for a jog when you’d rather be wrapped in blankets – force yourself to get out there by changing straight into your workout clothes when you get home.
-Is the gravitational pull of the couch just too strong?
-One of our favorite winter fitness ideas is this “TV commercial” interval workout!
+- Make Modifications – We know it’s hard to stay motivated to go for a jog when you’d rather be wrapped in blankets.
+Motivate yourself to get out there by changing straight into your workout clothes when you get home.
+Is the gravitational pull of the couch simply too strong?
+One of our favorite winter fitness ideas is “TV commercial” interval workouts!

-- Drink Up: One of the best ways to stay healthy this winter is simply to stay hydrated.
-While this is a key wellness tip any time of year, we naturally don’t feel as thirsty in cold weather – which makes it easier for us to get dehydrated without realizing it.
-Aim to drink half your weight in ounces each day (if you weigh 140 lbs, drink 70 oz).
+- Drink Up – One of the best ways to stay healthy this winter is simply to stay hydrated.
+While this is a key wellness tip any time of year, we naturally don’t feel as thirsty in cold weather which makes it easier to become dehydrated without realizing it.
+Aim to drink half your weight in ounces each day.
+If you weigh 140 pounds, drink 70 ounces of water.

-- Hold the Salt: What could be better than a steaming bowl of soup after a long, cold day?
+- Hold the Salt – What could be better than a steaming bowl of soup after a long, cold day?
 Not much!
-It makes sense that soup is a go-to meal in the winter months.
+It makes sense that soup is a go-to meal during the winter months.
 However, most soups are also laden with salt.
 Too much sodium will not only dehydrate you faster, but also leads to hypertension and heart disease.
-Opt for low-sodium varieties, or make your own so you can control the seasoning.
+Opt for low-sodium soup varieties, or even better, make your own so you can control the seasoning.

-- Rethink Your Drinks: We know winter is the season of hot chocolate, festively flavored lattes, and plenty of marshmallows and whipped cream – but these seemingly small indulgences have a huge impact on our winter health.
-A 16 oz Pumpkin Spice Latte has 420 calories, and a whopping 50 grams of sugar!
+- Rethink Your Drinks – We know winter is the season of hot chocolate, festively flavored lattes, and plenty of marshmallows and whipped cream, but these seemingly small indulgences have a huge impact on winter health.
+A 16 ounce pumpkin spice latte contains 420 calories, and a whopping 50 grams of sugar!
 That’s more than 12 teaspoons of sugar!
-Try satisfying your warm drink craving with hot teas instead, and allow yourself a small fancy hot chocolate or coffee drink as an occasional treat.
+Try satisfying your warm drink craving with hot teas instead and allow yourself a small fancy hot chocolate or coffee drink as an occasional treat.

-- Be a Social Butterfly: For many of us, the cold weather months may bring a little gloominess as well.
-That’s why one of our biggest winter wellness tips is to get out of the house (no matter how cozy it is) and spend time with friends.
+- Be a Social Butterfly – For many of us, the cold weather months may bring a little gloominess as well.
+That’s why one of our biggest winter wellness tips is to get out of the house (no matter how cozy) and spend time with friends.
 Maintaining friendships and social relationships will help combat the winter blues and combat the inclination to want to isolate.

-When it comes to winter health and wellness tips, this list is really just the tip of the iceberg.
+When it comes to winter health and wellness tips, there are many more suggestions to consider.
 What are some of your favorite healthy winter habits?
 Let us know in the comments.
-For more ways to stay healthy this winter, check out our New Year’s Resolutions Checklist or give us a call today!
+For more ways to stay healthy this winter, check out our New Year’s Resolutions Checklist or give us a call today, 800-425-4657.